mvsenin/Design-Patterns-for-Fontend/README.md

 # Design Patterns for Fontend
 Please find a few demo projects with several design patterns for frontend.
-Please note all projects are based on Nodejs, so you'll need to install node & npm to you machine, also don't forget to install the dependencies for each project from the package.json by calling **npm install** command in the project folder.
+Please note all projects are based on Nodejs, so you'll need to have node & npm on your machine, also don't forget to install the dependencies for each project from the package.json by calling **npm install** command in the project folder.

-The list of the design patterns (to be updated per demo prepatation and readiness):
+Below you can see the list (to be updated per demo prepatation and readiness) of demos for the design patterns grouped as follows:

 #  Creational patterns

 > Creational patterns abstracts object instantiation process, given this the system becomes independent of the details how objects are created, composed, and represented.